for-giobbe/bacillus-cryptic-persistence/README.md

 played a key role, with highly connected - and more pleiotropic - genes within male gonad also having a gonad-biased expression in parthenogens.
-Our findings provide novel insight into the mechanisms which could underlie the production of rare males in parthenogenetic lineages; more generally, they provide an example of the cryptic persistence of a lost trait molecular ground plan, driven by gene pleiotropy on other traits and within their co-expression network.'
+Our findings provide novel insight into the mechanisms which could underlie the production of rare males in parthenogenetic lineages; more generally, they provide an example of the cryptic persistence of a lost trait molecular ground plan, driven by gene pleiotropy on other traits and within their co-expression network.

 The manuscript will be made available [**here**]() when published.